 What is “White Genocide” – A Thorough Explanation

-“White genocide” is a term that is receiving greater attention lately in media and in online communities, but not everyone fully understands its meaning.
-We have recently written an article that touches upon this subject, but this article aims to explain this term in more detail in order to provide a better understanding of the phenomenon of White genocide.
+“White genocide” is a term that is receiving greater attention lately in the media and in online communities, but not everyone fully understands its meaning.
+We have already, recently written an article that touches upon this subject, but this piece aims to explain this term in more detail in order to provide a better understanding of the phenomenon of White genocide.

 But before we go on to define White genocide, let us take a look at the actual definition of genocide and how it came to be.

-The term “genocide”, which many of us take for granted today, actually did not exist before 1944, until it was coined by a man with the name of Raphael Lemkin.
-The purpose was to define violent crimes committed against various groups of people in our societies with the intent to cause harm to that specific group of people, as there was a growing need to articulate and define Human rights after the events of World War 2, and it became imperative to ensure the rights of individuals and groups alike.
+The term “genocide”, which many of us take for granted today, actually did not exist before 1944.
+It was coined by a man named Raphael Lemkin.
+The purpose was to define violent crimes committed against various and specific groups of people within our societies, as there was a growing need to articulate and define Human rights after the events of World War 2, and it became imperative to ensure the rights of individuals and groups alike.

 The word “genocide” has been quite effectively established since then, and today most people think they know the definition of “genocide”.
-Ask a person what it means and they would most likely tell you that it is simply an act of killing a group of people with the purpose of destroying them with the means of violent bloodshed.
-However, the term is much more complex than that, which becomes clear if you actually read the definition as presented in the UN international Convention on the Prevention and Punishment of Crime of Genocide.
+Ask a person what it means and they would most likely tell you that it is simply an act of killing a group of people with the purpose of destroying them through violent bloodshed.
+However, the term is much more complex than that, and this becomes clear if you actually read the definition as presented in the UN international Convention on the Prevention and Punishment of Crime of Genocide.

 What does the UN convention say about genocide?